Giving direction to strata managers and resolving concerns

 Strata Property Act.

-As a general policy, RECBC requires complaints regarding licensed strata managers, or the strata management company, to be submitted by strata councils – not by individual strata lot owners or residents.
-The complaint from the strata council needs to be accompanied by a copy of the minutes of the council meeting that confirms the passing of a motion to submit a complaint to RECBC.
+As a general policy, BCFSA requires complaints regarding licensed strata managers, or the strata management company, to be submitted by strata councils – not by individual strata lot owners or residents.
+The complaint from the strata council needs to be accompanied by a copy of the minutes of the council meeting that confirms the passing of a motion to submit a complaint to BCFSA.

 If an individual strata lot owner or tenant has a dispute with the strata manager, or the strata management company, and if the strata council refuses to direct a strata manager’s actions, the complainant may: